Tips For Dealing With A Barbarian Back!

 Without a functional back shaver, grooming and maintaining your back hair is next to impossible by yourself.
 Or at least doing a good job.

 Men by nature are fiercely independent, and often times refusing to ask for help even when it’s at their own peril.
 Also, it is next to impossible to find a willing participant to shave your back, if you are lucky enough to have a wife or girlfriend shave your back, she is a keeper and you better hold on to her.

 Back hair is like the red-headed stepchild of the placement of body hair, being the least desirable and most unwanted and least accepted out of all the other places hair likes to grow.
 The hair on other areas of men’s bodies is just more acceptable than back fur.
-Yep genital, butt hair and underarm hair is more acceptable over back hair.
+Yep genital, butt hair, and underarm hair are more acceptable over back hair.
 Shocking I know.

 Nobody I have ever met loved back hair or thought it back hair enhanced their back or look.
 People laugh, gawk, and look down at us, for our ability to grow back frizzies.